Redlands Rail (Arrow)

 - San Bernardino – Tippecanoe Station, between Victoria Avenue and Hardt Street

-- Redlands – Esri Station, north of the intersection of Redlands Boulevard and New York Street across from the Esri campus in Redlands
+- Redlands – Esri Station, north of the intersection of Redlands Boulevard and New York Street across from the Esri campus

 - Redlands – Downtown Station, north of the historic Redlands Santa Fe Depot, between Eureka and Orange Streets